Isaac’s Bride – The Sworn Oath (G-24-HBS)

 Behold, Rebekah is before thee, take her, and go, and let her be thy master’s son’s wife, as the LORD hath spoken.

-A bride for Isaac – part 8
+A Bride For Isaac – part 8

 After a brief negotiation the next morning, Rebekah agrees to leave that very day to travel with the servant to the land of Canaan.